otomato-gh/istio.workshop/slides/istio/servicemesh.md

 The term service mesh is used to describe the network of microservices that make up distributed buisness applications and the interactions between these services.

-As distirbuted applications grow in size and complexity these interactions become ever harder to analyze, predict and maintain.
+As such distributed applications grow in size and complexity these interactions become ever harder to analyze, predict and maintain.

 Some concerns we need to take care of: